 Feasibility studies have been undertaken in Wales and these studies have determined that there is abundant habitat within Wales suitable for beavers, and that a beaver reintroduction to Wales would be ecologically feasible.

 Plans are now afoot to return beavers back into Wales.
 The Welsh Beaver Project have identified many potential release sites and these also include enclosed sites where beavers would be used to undertake targeted habitat management.
-The Welsh Beaver Project is currently focusing on potential release sites in the western parts of Wales.
-This includes a release site in Carmarthenshire, where we are working with a farmer-led organisation, The Bevis Trust.
+The Welsh Beaver Project is currently focusing on potential release sites.
 For more information please visit the website: www.welshbeaver.org.

 However, the reintroduction of beavers does require funding and support to get this project off the ground!
 Please consider supporting this project by donating.

 The Cornish Beaver Project

 After being hunted to extinction several hundred years ago, Cornwall Wildlife Trust and local farmers Chris and Janet Jones from Woodland Valley Farm are bringing Eurasian beavers back to Cornwall this summer 2017.
 This ground-breaking project intends to show that beavers can help create new wildlife habitat, make our streams cleaner and crucially reduce flooding.